neverRare/butter/doc/language/reference.md

 Many operations can work with references and automatically dereferences.
 The following works the same regardless if the values are reference or not.

-- Arithmetic and bitwise operations
+- Operands of arithmetic, bitwise, comparison, and logical operations
-- Comparison operations
-- Logical operations
-- If, while, and for control flow
+- Conditional value in if and while control flow
-- Function call

 The following works with reference, but they return a reference instead.

 - Field access
 - Indexing
 - Length access
-- Slicing (returns a reference to a fixed-length array)
+- Slicing
+- Iteration value in for loop